Published: July 10, 2021

 “Cognitive dissonance refers to a situation involving conflicting attitudes, beliefs or behaviors.
 This produces a feeling of mental discomfort leading to an alteration in one of the attitudes, beliefs or behaviors to reduce the discomfort and restore balance.”

 Since cognitive dissonance requires a set of conflicting beliefs, the accusation that I’ve experienced cognitive dissonance presumes that circumcision is harmful.
 Yet Dunkel provided zero evidence that circumcision is harmful in general, or specific in my own case.
-Our 16 Functions article dismantles the claim that the foreskin protects the glans.
+Our 16 Functions article disproves several claim about the foreskin.
+Our Getting to the point of the glans article dismantles the assertion that the foreskin protects the glans.
 Our 15 square inches and 20,000 nerve endings articles refute the claim that circumcision reduces sexual pleasure.
 And our 1 in 16,667 article documents the inconvenient truth that foreskin can cause significant harm.

 The unfounded cognitive dissonance accusation mirrors a common pushback addressed in our Mental Disorder Q&A - that happily circumcised men are in denial.
 Denial is a psychological coping mechanism that involves avoiding a confrontation with a problem or reality by denying the existence of the problem or reality.
 Rather than consider the possibility that circumcision isn't always harmful, intactivists explain away the prevalence of happily circumcised men by accusing them all of being in denial of the harm.
 This self-serving accusation is dependent on the premise that circumcision is harmful - which is the very issue in question.
 Denial and cognitive dissonance are kafkatraps or closed circle arguments, “where there is no possibility of convincing [intactivists] that they might be wrong.
 They are right because they’re right."
 A closed circle argument, one that is unproven and unfalsifiable, is meaningless.